I Want to Buy a House in 2025. How Much Should I Offer Over the Asking Price?

 As you consider this balancing act, here’s what potential home buyers around the country can expect in the coming year:

-- The National Association of Realtors (NAR) predicts that existing home sales will increase 13.5% in 2024.
+- The National Association of Realtors (NAR) predicts that existing home sales will increase 9% in 2025 and 13% in 2026.

-- NAR also expects mortgage rates to drop closer to 6%.
+- NAR also expects mortgage rates to stabilize near 6%.

-However, real estate is a highly local game, explains James Strum, a Richmond, Virginia-based agent, with 17 years of experience.
+However, real estate is a highly local game, explains James Strum, a Richmond, Virginia-based agent with 18 years of experience.
 “There are so many variables.
 Is [the buyer] jumping into a beautiful, polished home with all the finishes in a hot market?”
 Or are you shopping in a city where homes have been sitting on the market for a while?

 So what might a homebuyer expect to pay over asking price?
 Our expert-backed guide is here to help.